 Research Sponsored by

-In Ohloff et al.’s “Scent and Fragrances”, a chapter is devoted to the anatomy, physiology and biochemistry of scent receptors.
-This chapter gives an excellent review of the knowledge about the subject up to 1995.
+In Ohloff et al.’s “Scent and Fragrances”, a chapter is devoted to the anatomy, physiology and biochemistry of scent receptors.1 This chapter gives an excellent review of the knowledge about the subject up to 1995.

-This is only an excerpt of the full article that appeared in P&F Magazine, but you can purchase the full-text version.
+This is only an excerpt of the full article that appeared in P&F Magazine.
+The full content is not currently available online.